-The majority of the journey goes along the seaside so you will have gorgeous views along the way.
-This part of the UK has some beautiful sandy beaches and on hot days you can even go for a swim.
+The majority of the journey goes along the seaside so that you will have gorgeous views along the way.
+This part of the UK has some beautiful sandy beaches, and on hot days you can even go for a swim.

-You can complete the cycle path in a day, but if you want to truly immerse yourself in each section, then you can make it into a multi-day trip as well.
+You can complete the cycle path in a day, but if you want to immerse yourself in each section truly, then you can make it into a multi-day trip as well.

-Some of the highlights of the trail are Reculver Towers and Roman Fort, Margate, Botany Bay, Viking Bay and Ramsgate.
+Some of the trail highlights are Reculver Towers and Roman Fort, Margate, Botany Bay, Viking Bay, and Ramsgate.

 Enjoy looking at the windmills and cute little villages with churches.
-If you like nature you can take a little detour to Monkton Nature Reserve to really soak in the peace and quiet.
+If you like nature, you can take a little detour to Monkton Nature Reserve to really soak in the peace.